Dilmun (Titan)

 Dilmun is a region of high albedo on Titan, Saturn's natural satellite.

-Characteristics

-Dilmun is located near the equator, centered on 15°N and 175 ° W.

-The large dark area of Shangri-la is located in the south.

-Observation

-Dilmun was discovered in the images transmitted by the Cassini spacecraft.
+It was discovered in the images transmitted by the Cassini spacecraft.
 It received the name of Dilmun, the garden paradise in Sumerian mythology.

+Dilmun is located near the equator, centered on 15°N and 175 ° W. The large dark area of Shangri-la is located in the south.